sirwillchris/kyx-link-generator/README.md

 ## 🚀 Usage

-To get started, edit the `main.js` file located within the root directory of this project and set the `links` to your desired number eg. 10.
+To get started, edit the `main.js` file located inside the kyx-link-generator folder of this project and set the `links` to your desired number eg. 10.
 20,30,100 etc.

 Uncomment the preferred URL Region for Account Creation